 Azati developed the plugin according to the project specification and customer requirements.
-While we created a stable demo version, the Customer wanted to redo the configuration to implement new demands in terms of functionality successfully.
+While we were creating a stable demo version, the Customer wanted to redo the configuration to implement new demands in terms of functionality successfully.

 The team allowed the Customer to rearrange the administration processes of tasks and solutions of narrowly focused tasks.
-Since the Jira Service Desk does not allow to customize business processes more specifically, the plugin helped expand these capabilities and give the Customer everything he wanted to get from the software.
+Since the Jira Service Desk does not allow to customize business processes more specifically, the plugin helped to expand these capabilities and gave the Customer everything they wanted from the software.

 As soon as the DevOps team deployed the first version of the plugin and collected feedback from the end-users, the customer turned to Azati for further improvements.